avo-hq/docs.avohq.io/docs/3.0/avo-3.md

 We would like to thank our community for all the support they've given and all the feedback and contributions!

-## Is Avo a finished product?

-Avo 3 is not finished yet.
-We will continue to provide the same cadence of one release every two weeks you are used to.
-Some the things we want to focus on in the near future are:

-- Theming
-- Improvements to the dynamic filters
-- Custom resource adapters
-- Dynamic fields
-- Nested records creation
-- Resource tool in fields

-Please follow our [Roadmap](https://avohq.io/roadmap) for more information about that.

 ## Changes

 You'll find all the new changes in the [Avo 2 to Avo 3 upgrade section](./avo-2-avo-3-upgrade.html).